moebe-dev/Constructor-Word-Guess-Game/README.md

-## Constructor Word Guess Game - (Advanced Javascript Command Line Word Guess Game)
+## Constructor Word Guess Game (Advanced Javascript Command Line Word Guess Game)

 Constructor Word Guess Game is a command line node app that utilizes JavaScript Constructors, NPM Inquirer.js Packages, Objects, and Node.js.

 ## Getting Started:
 Download the "images" folder to visualize each command.
-This will allow you to better see how Word Guess Game works with each given command. index.js - This file contains the logic for the course of the game, which depends on Word.js and letter.js.
+This will allow you to better see how the game works with each given command. index.js - This file contains the logic for the course of the game, which depends on Word.js and letter.js.

 # Actions: